 against because of race, national origin, age or sex must

 bring a federal law suit because no state laws protect them.

-In April 2018, Georgia Equality presented Georgia Women (And
+these protections.
+In April 2018, Georgia Equality presented their

-award for our efforts to protect the rights of all citizens in Georgia.
+LOCAL COMMUNITY BUILDER award for our efforts to protect the rights of all